 Travel is permitted during an official school break as per the university academic calendar, for students maintaining valid status, after securing appropriate travel documents.
 Students are not eligible to travel during the academic term.
-Consult with International Services for specific details.
+Consult with International Services for specific details and to obtain travel endorsements on your I-20.